PawaraGunawardena/student-attendance-marker/README.md

 	* SQLite (embedded database)

 #### Additional packages:
-	* Dapper, SQLite for database management
+	* Dapper ORM, SQLite for database management
 	* Zxing for barcode read and other operations

 #### Configuration: